-The Idaho Physical Activity and Nutrition (IPAN) Program, housed within the Division of Public Health, has been working on obesity prevention initiatives since 2008.
-The initiatives include childhood obesity prevention in Early Care and Education (ECE), nutrition and physical activity in schools, safe routes to schools, worksite wellness, community accessibility (walkability/bikeability) and food insecurity.
+The Idaho Physical Activity and Nutrition (IPAN) Program, housed within the Division of Public Health, works with local public health districts and community partners on obesity prevention initiatives that make healthy choices easier.
+These initiatives include childhood obesity prevention in Early Care and Education (ECE), nutrition and physical activity in schools, safe routes to schools, community design and walkability, worksite wellness and food insecurity.

 Centers for Disease Control and Prevention, Division of Nutrition, Physical Activity, and Obesity, 2020 URL:

 The State of Obesity 2018: Better Policies for a Healthier America, Trust of America’s Health, 2019.
 URL: